Current through End of 2007 Legislative Legislative Session

 8-2502 Same; 'passenger car' defined.

-8-2503 Same; wearing of seat belt by certain persons required; exceptions; educational program; evaluation of effectiveness of act; act enforced only when driver stopped for violation of another law.
+8-2503 Same; wearing of seat belt by certain persons required; exceptions; educational program; evaluation of effectiveness of act.

 8-2504 Same; warning citations; fines; violation not reported to department of revenue; failure to use belt not admissible to determine negligence or damages.